Loudonville, Ohio: Education

 Loudonville's three schools comprise the Loudonville-Perrysville Exempted Village School District.
-First through third graders attend the R.F.
+Kindergarten through third graders attend the R.F.
 McMullen School.
-Fourth through Sixth graders attend the nearby C.E.
+Fourth through sixth graders attend the nearby C.E.
 Budd School, a building that once served as the village's high school.
-Students then transition to the Loudonville High School campus, which includes the seventh and eight grades.
+Students then transition to the Loudonville High School campus, which includes seventh through twelfth grades.
 The high school colors are red and gray and the athletic teams are known as the "Redbirds".